H0L0GH05t/selfreplicator/README.md

 # Self-replicating App

-A Django app, which replicates its own code into a GitHub repository, created with Python using Django and deployed on Heroku.
+A Django app, which replicates its own code into a GitHub repository, created with Python using Django and deployed on Google Cloud App Engine.
 This app requires authentication from the user to access their profile information and public repositories.
 Once the user has accepted, the app will create a new public repository in their account.
 The repository will contain all of the files required to run the app.

 ## How it Works